aurimas13/Communication-of-Services/README.md

 3. The HTTP API endpoint that the payloads are sent to should be configurable via a configuration file or startup arguments.

-4. The predefined JSON objects(events) that can be sent should be read from a file.
+4. DONE The predefined JSON objects(events) that can be sent should be read from a file.

 5. The location of the JSON objects(events) file should be configurable via a configuration file or startup arguments.

-6. The algorithm for choosing a specific JSON object(event) to send at each period from all the objects read from file, should be random.
+6. DONE The algorithm for choosing a specific JSON object(event) to send at each period from all the objects read from file, should be random.

 The array of JSON objects(events) that can be sent individually: